T-Bill: Common term for a government treasury bill, which is a short-term government debt issue.

 Trust: An arrangement under which money or other property is held by one person or company (often a trust company) for the benefit of another person or persons.
 These assets are administered according to the terms of the trust agreement.
 Each province has a trustee act, which regulates the kinds of investments that can be made by the trustees of a trust fund.

 Trust and Loan Companies Act: Federal legislation governing the structure and operation of federally incorporated or registered trust and loan companies in Canada.

 Trust company: A financial institution that operates under either provincial or federal legislation, and conducts activities similar to those of a bank.
 However, because of its fiduciary role, a trust company can administer estates, trusts, pension plans and agency contracts, which banks cannot do directly.

-Trust deed: Agreement between trustee and borrower setting out terms of bond.
+Trust deed: Agreement between trustee and borrower setting out terms of the bond.

 Trust receipt: Receipt for goods that are to be held in trust for the lender.

 Trustee: 1.
-Usually a trust company appointed by the company to protect the security behind the company's bonds and to make certain that all covenants of the trust deed relating to the bonds are honoured.
+Usually, a trust company appointed by the company to protect the security behind the company's bonds and to make certain that all covenants of the trust deed relating to the bonds are honored.
 2. A person who holds property and securities in trust for another person.